-In the typical setting (for example, Ayres and Siegelman 1995), it is hard to rule out entirely the possibility that behavior or demeanor that might be correlated with race is the true cause of any observed differential treatment of members of different races.
-Even in a tester study in which racialized names rather than live individuals are used - as in the renowned resume study of Bertrand and Mullainathan (2004) - it has proven to be difficult to disentangle race and other factors.
-While Bertrand and Mullainathan, as well as Nunley, Owens, and
+In the typical setting (e.g., Ayres and Siegelman, 1995), it is hard to rule out entirely the possibility that behavior or demeanor that might be correlated with race is the true cause of any observed differential treatment of members of different races.
+Even in a tester study in which racialized names rather than live individuals are used-as in the renowned resume study of Bertrand and Mullainathan (2004)-it has proven to be difficult to disentangle race from other factors.
+Although Bertrand and Mullainathan, as well as Nunley, Owens, and Howard (2011), use an individual's first name to signal race (e.g., "Emily" versus "Lakisha"), a potential confounding factor, as Bertrand and Mullainathan discuss at some length, is that "common"